 The sense of satisfaction washing over us as we handed our motorbikes in to the hiring office in Hoi An was an amazing feeling.

 Never mind the winding snaking roads on the pass itself, there are several highways with lorries (trucks) and buses overtaking you at high speed.
-It constantly sounds like a fleet of jumbo jets are tight on your 6!
+It constantly sounds like a fleet of jumbo jets are tight on your 6.

 But you have achieved this yourself.
 You handled the bike.
-You conquered your fear!
+You conquered your fear.

 In truth, this route can be enjoyed from the back seat of a private car or a minibus.
 We even saw a few open top jeeps but in our opinion, it just wouldn’t be the same.